18F/ux-guide/_pages/research/plan.md

 When planning your research, clarify with your partners [the typical activities involved in 18F’s research]({{site.baseurl}}/research/clarify-the-basics/#a-team-activity), and determine which members of your partner agency’s team will help at each stage of the research process (that is, plan; do; analyze, synthesize, and share).
 Including partners in this process helps meet our team’s principles of [designing together]({{site.baseurl}}/our-approach/values-and-principles/#we-design-together) and [training advocates.]({{site.baseurl}}/our-approach/values-and-principles/#we-train-advocates).

-Consider who’s perspective might be missing from the planning process.
-Any opportunities to include people who have direct experience using the product or service or people interacting regularly with those who do will help the team get closer to building with, not just for, the people who will use or be impacted by the outcomes of our research.
+Consider whose perspective might be missing from the planning process.
+Identify opportunities to include people who have direct experience using the product or service.
+Involve people who interact directly and regularly with end users.
+Ideally we are designing and building _with_ the people who will be impacted by the outcomes of our research, not just _for_ them.

-Running a [Bias Identification workshop(18F/GSA access only](https://docs.google.com/presentation/d/1l9UrizeRtiYrdclCRb7LIxPQF6XTvCI5A58ty-blRj4/edit#slide=id.ga8f8d32361_0_0)) helps teams account for their unconscious bias that might impact the research.
-The team should also collectively review the Bias and Ethics pages on the 18F UX Guide to see if their plan accounts for [bias](https://ux-guide.18f.gov/research/bias/) and [ethics](https://ux-guide.18f.gov/research/ethics/) of the research they are about to engage in.
+Run a [frames of reference bias identification workshop (18F/GSA access only](https://docs.google.com/presentation/d/1l9UrizeRtiYrdclCRb7LIxPQF6XTvCI5A58ty-blRj4/edit?usp=sharing)) so the team can avoid influencing the evidence they gather based on the things they presume to be true.
+The team should also collectively review this guide's [bias](https://ux-guide.18f.gov/research/bias/) and [ethics](https://ux-guide.18f.gov/research/ethics/) pages to ensure these are accounted for in the research.

 ### Timeline